LunaSquee/squeebot/README.md

 ### Modules
 You are able to write modules for the bot, there is an example module in the `modules` directory.
-To get the module to auto-load, you can put it in the settings file's `modules` object and give it a property `"autoload":true`.
+To get the module to auto-load, you can put it in the settings file's `modules` object and give it a property `"autorun":true`.
 You can load modules from the console by doing `/module load myModuleName`.
 There are also commands reload, unload and reloadall.

 ### IRC Relay Server